eclipse-cdt-cloud/theia-trace-extension/README.md

 ![gitpod-service-ready-notification](https://raw.githubusercontent.com/theia-ide/theia-trace-extension/master/doc/images/gitpod-service-ready-notification.PNG)
 * After opening the tool via the notification, the interface loads in a few seconds.
 * Now you're ready to try the trace viewer!
-    * Head to the trace explorer tab in the left side menu to get started.
+    * Head to the trace viewer tab in the left side menu to get started.
     * The tool is already loaded with example traces from a set of [Trace Visualisation Labs](https://github.com/tuxology/tracevizlab), so no need to hunt for your own.

 ![gitpod-live-demo-setup](https://raw.githubusercontent.com/theia-ide/theia-trace-extension/master/doc/images/gitpod-live-demo-setup.gif)